GoogleChromeLabs/imagecapture-polyfill/README.md

 ## Status

 As of October 2016, the ImageCapture spec is still under [active development](https://github.com/w3c/mediacapture-image/issues).
-The only browser with partial support for the API is [Chrome](https://www.chromestatus.com/feature/4843864737185792), behind the `enable-experimental-web-platform-features` flag.
+Chrome and Firefox have partial support for the API behind flags.
+See the [ImageCapture browser support](https://github.com/w3c/mediacapture-image/blob/gh-pages/implementation-status.md) page for details.

 ## Prior art